pbostrom/lein-cljsasset/README.md

 #### Library users: Resolve and concatenate JavaScript and CSS dependencies into single file(s).

-Add the ClojureScript libraries you want to use to your `:dependencies` section in `project.clj`:
+Add the ClojureScript libraries you want to use to your `:dependencies` section in `project.clj`.
+This example uses [om-codemirror](https://github.com/pbostrom/om-codemirror):
 ```clj
 :dependencies [[om-codemirror "0.2.1"]]
 ```